ayush51/tutorial/tutorial.md

 ![The integration page](https://raw.github.com/surfly/tutorial/master/screens/snippet_initial_screen.png)

-As can be seen on your screen, the integration page not only shows the code snippet, but also how to set up widgits and the REST API.

 Copy the code snippet and add it to the source code of your website.
 Check the scripts to make sure it is running, you may have to add https: to the src.